doyensec/StandardizedImageProcessingTest/README.md

 - MiniMagick (both ImageMagick and GraphicsMagick drivers)
 - Sharp (libvips driver)

+For background on how we leveraged this tool to exploit a Cross-Site Scripting vulnerability affecting a Google web property, please refer to https://blog.doyensec.com/2020/04/30/polymorphic-images-for-xss.html

 ## How to run it
 After executing `npm install`, just run:
 ```